DCSharpKing15/PREDICTING-STUDENT-GRADUATION-DROPOUT/README.md

 # PREDICTING-STUDENT-GRADUATION-DROPOUT
-This is a reposetory of a project made by David Goldstein, Yonatan Navon and Ariel Friedlander from Bar_Ilan University in the Statistical Theory course in 2024
+This is a repository of a project made by David Goldstein, Yonatan Navon, and Ariel Friedlander from Bar_Ilan University in the Statistical Theory course in 2024

-the repository contains the Data Set we used, the article we wrote about our work and findings, and there is the code we used.
+The repository contains the dataset, the article we wrote about our work and findings, and the code we used.
-Also here is a link to the Google colab: https://colab.research.google.com/drive/1gklfqrK5CnG4pzAknI8ffyMkpuAQDNUg?usp=sharing
+Also here is a link to the Google Colab: https://colab.research.google.com/drive/1gklfqrK5CnG4pzAknI8ffyMkpuAQDNUg?usp=sharing

 # Instruction for running the code on your computer

+*downloading and where do put the dataset*
+1. Download the dataset
+2. Put the data set in your drive

+*opening and running the code*
+3. download the ipynb file and open it using any Python running environment
+4. copy the path of the dataset from your drive
+5. In the general area, paste the path of the dataset in the line of ---- df = pd.read_csv("put your path here") ---- where it is said
+6. Run the code and enjoy the many operations that are being done on the data set :)